How to Do a Fishtail Braid (AKA, Your New Summer Hairstyle)June 29, 2020

-2. Separate a small piece of hair from the outside of the section closest to your neck.
-Pull the piece across the front of the section, joining it to the opposite part of hair.
+Separate a small piece of hair from the outside of the section closest to your face.
+Pull the piece across the front of the section.
+Then join it with the inside part of the back bunch of hair.